sdsc-hpc-training-org/notebooks-101/Methods/AccessNode/README.md

 You can access a jupyter notebook directly from your browser after starting it on a comet node.
 This method is insecure, and will result in a notebook served over http, which is not something you want to be using on a regular basis.

 ## Copy the example batch script in this folder.
 This example uses the tensorflow singularity container available on comet.
 You can use any container you want.
 If you check out `/share/apps/computer/singularity` you can find many useful containers.
-The key part of this example is how the jupyter lab is started at the end - `jupyter lab --no-browser --ip "${hostname}".
+The key part of this example is how the jupyter lab is started at the end - `jupyter lab --no-browser --ip "${hostname}"`.

 ## Submit this script to the queue
 Simply run `sbatch run-jupyter-tensorflow-compute.sh`